Michael Fitts

-Michael Andrew Fitts (born March 1, 1953) is an American legal scholar who is the current president of Tulane University in New Orleans, Louisiana, and the Judge Rene H. Himel Professor of Law at the Tulane School of Law.
-He is a former Dean of the University of Pennsylvania Law School.
-He is also the author of numerous articles that have appeared in the Harvard Law Journal and other prestigious scholarly publications.
+Michael Andrew Fitts (born March 1, 1953) is an American legal scholar, currently serving as the 15th president of Tulane University in New Orleans, Louisiana, since July 2014.
+He is also the Judge Rene H. Himel Professor of Law at the Tulane University School of Law.

+Fitts served as dean of the University of Pennsylvania Law School from 2000 to 2014.